hageyahhoo/Agile2020/proposal.md

 # Title
-Everything from Scratch: A journey as Software Engineer in Test to tame Microservices
+Everything from Scratch: A journey as Software Engineer in Test to improve "Testing"

 # Presenter